 ONE INDIA ROAD TRIP is a journey of homage.
 Through this journey I will be remembering the soldiers, sailors and airmen who have died in battle since Independence protecting and defending our country from her enemies.
 I will try and lay wreaths at as many war memorials I come across.
 We need to remember the sacrifices made by members of our Armed Forces who readily face the bullet, and sometime die fighting for the flag they hold so dear.
 We need to remember and honour them.
 It is they who put their lives on the line and some give their tomorrow for our today.
 We sleep in peace at home because these awesome men and women in uniform stand at the borders, ready to take on any and all offensive aggression from our enemies.

 Often we look to other people for inspiration.
 We idolise those who have achieved some eminence in their lives.
 We like to see achievements in people and revel in the reflected glory.
 However, it is much more important to be able to strive to become better individuals ourselves.
 Life is NOT a spectator sport, and even though it is not expected that each of us can or should climb the highest mountains, or cross the oceans, or learn to skydive, each of us do have the capability within ourselves to become an inspiration for those around us, our loved ones.

-Will I be able to successfully complete it?
-Will I be able to hang a Guinness World Records certificate up on my wall?
-I do not know.
-But I will never know if I do not start the journey.
-I urge each and everyone to think beyond the box, draw outside the lines, do what people tell you are impossible.
+Will I be able to earn a Guinness World Record?
+I will never know if I do not start the journey.
 It is not the possibility of success should govern our efforts, but the sheer joy of participation.